Do Replacement Windows Really Save You Money

 Fiberglass has grown in popularity over the years.
 This material stands up to the weather and looks good inside and out.
 Homeowners can also choose different colors and styles of fiberglass.
 Another plus of fiberglass is that it needs little upkeep, and it insulates your home.
 One negative about fiberglass is that it’s expensive to install.

-Aluminum window frames may not be the best choice for cold weather climate like Denver.
+Aluminum window frames may not be the best choice for a cold weather climate like Denver.
 Aluminum is strong and durable but doesn’t insulate well.
 This framing choice is best in warmer climates, where it won’t conduct cold and carry it inside the home.

 Vinyl framing is the most popular framing used today.
 It’s durable and comes in different colors.
 The biggest advantage of vinyl is that it’s inexpensive.